-Universal Orchestrator on Windows
+• Universal Orchestrator on Windows

 When the Universal Orchestrator is installed on Windows, you may use either the built-in Network Service account or a custom service account as the Universal Orchestrator service account.
 Keyfactor recommends using the default of Network Service unless you have a need to use a custom service account.
-If you choose to use a custom service account, it may be either an Active Directory service account or a local machine account.
+If you choose to use a custom service account, it may be a standard Active Directory service account, an Active Directory group managed service account (gMSA), or a local machine account.
 Of the custom service account choices, an Active Directory account is more typically used unless the machine is not domain-joined.
 If you use an Active Directory service account, it needs to be a service account in the forest in which the Universal Orchestrator is installed.
 This is not necessarily the same forest as the forest in which the Keyfactor Command server is installed.
 The Universal Orchestrator on Windows has several possible roles, and the choice of service account may vary depending on these roles: